RiccardoDAndrea/web-scraping-python/Strucuture_docs.md

     - *Everything should be in **alphabetical*** order

-    - Every information should be safed as a .json and included in the .gitignore.
+    - Every information (passwords primarly) should be safed as a .json and included in the .gitignore.

     - IF we are running a
         [**Git Action**](https://docs.github.com/de/actions)